Raised Crosswalk

 Benefits

-• Enhances access for people with ambulatory disabilities by providing level crossing
+• Enhances access for people with mobility challenges by providing a level crossing

 • Can alert drivers that they are entering a slower-speed, pedestrian-oriented street environment